the-codefactory-dev/IELTS-General-Training/PART_04_SPEAKING/PART_01_INTRODUCTION/SAMPLE_QUESTIONS/Q01_HOMETOWN.md

 ## 2. Describe your hometown
 ```
 It has ample amount of mountains in the background,
-and the coastal areas look beautiful
+the coastal areas look beautiful,
+and the waterfalls are all over the place.
 ```